Jimothy-26/webdev-projects/p07-crewmates/README.md

 ## Notes

 Describe any challenges encountered while building the app.
 I had a hard time organzing the user interface to resemble the example project while still being my own.
-I also had a hard time
+I also had a hard time working on formatting each of the different pages while keeping it connected to the main page.
 ## License

     Copyright [2025] [JImmy Salvador-Contreras]